pantheon-systems/documentation/source/articles/sites/backups/backup-creation.md

 #### Why is Backup & Migrate not recommended on Pantheon?

-As a product in general, Backup & Migrate is perfectly fine and fulfills many site owners’ needs, but within the context of the Pantheon platform it’s not recommended.
-On Pantheon, ​​Backup & Migrate can make your Drupal site work harder for a number of reasons:
+In general, Backup & Migrate is perfectly fine and fulfills many site owners' needs, but within the context of the Pantheon platform it’s not recommended.
+On Pantheon, Backup & Migrate can make your Drupal site work harder for a number of reasons:

 - Requires a full Drupal bootstrap
 - Monopolizes an appserver process and MySQL process while running
 - Backups are written to Valhalla, our Network File System that is not optimized for large files (and explicitly does not work for files above 256MB)
 - Does not use mysqldump by default (it is available as an experimental destination)
-- Can cause excessively long Drupal cron runs, which if it times out blocks other operations
+- Can cause excessively long Drupal cron runs, and if it times out blocks other operations
 - Creates monolithic archives by default

 Additionally, security vulnerabilities can be introduced by ignoring interface warnings and configuring backups to be placed in web accessible locations.

 In comparison, Pantheon’s backup mechanism:

-- Does not require a full - or any - Drupal bootstrap
+- Does not require a full (or any) Drupal bootstrap
 - Does not utilize an appserver process
-- Does not write to Valhalla, so no file size limitation; instead, stores backups in Amazon S3 for black-swan redundancy
+- Does not write to Valhalla, so no file size limitation; Instead, stores backups in Amazon S3 for black-swan redundancy
 - Uses mysqldump for minimal database impact
 - Executed using job scheduling, so will wait in queue if system is busy and execute as soon as its ready
 - Creates distinct archives (code, database, files)